Department of Philosophy, Linguistics, and Theory of Science (FLoV), University of Gothenburg

 - To develop a corpus for the Lohorung language based on some main social activities

 - To carry out linguistic and cultural studies on the basis of the corpus and to develop linguistic and cultural resources such as a lexicon, a sketch grammar, a cultural and ethnographic profile etc.

 - To develop an orthography and educational materials using spoken language and graphics

 The project is envisaged to have a duration of three years tentatively – one year for data collection, one year for analysis and for producing linguistic materials and one year for preparing spoken, graphical and written educational materials.

 We are currently applying for a planning grant in order to prepare a more detailed application and plan of work, as well as for writing an overview, providing a feasibility study of the tasks proposed in the project.

 In August 2008, the department organised the 14th Himalayan Languages Symposium (HLS).
 The bi-annual Himalayan Languages Symposia brings together scholars working on languages and language communities of the greater Himalayan region: north-western and north-eastern India, Nepal, Bhutan and the Tibetan Plateau, northern Burma and Sichuan, and Nuristan, Baltistan and the Burushaski-speaking area in the west.
 Scott DeLancey from the University of Oregon, USA, was the keynote speaker.

-As part of the project collaboration supported by the Swedish Research Links Program, a group of Nepali researchers (Sagun Dhakhwa, Bhim Regmi, Ram Sakun and Madhav P Pokharel) are visiting the SCCIIL Interdisciplinary center 30 April – 6 May 2012.
-On Thursday 3 May 3, there will be a workshop where the Nepali researchers present their work in a series of five talks.
+As part of the project collaboration supported by the Swedish Research Links Program, a group of Nepali researchers (Sagun Dhakhwa, Bhim Regmi, Ram Sakun and Madhav P Pokharel) visited the SCCIIL Interdisciplinary center 30 April – 6 May 2012.
+On Thursday 3 May 3, there was a workshop where the Nepali researchers presented their work in a series of five talks.

 Venue: IT University at Lindholmen, House Patricia.
 More information.